rutujads-1/ecommerce-marketing-funnel-analysis/README.md

 Website traffic is segmented into four acquisition channels based on the dataset: **Paid Search and paid social search, Organic search and Direct**.
 Paid Search, Organic, and Direct channels are present throughout the analysis period (2012–2014), while Paid Social was introduced in 2014.

-Harnessing traffic through paid search and paid social search comes with a significant amount of marketing costs associated while direct and organic searches have no associated costs and thus the goal here is to find stratergies harness these channels by comparing channel performances using a combination of efficiency and revenue metrics, including: conversion rate, gross revenue generated and revenue per session.
+Harnessing traffic through paid search and paid social search comes with a significant amount of marketing costs while direct and organic searches have no associated costs and thus the goal here is to find stratergies to harness these channels by comparing channel performances using a combination of efficiency and revenue metrics, including: conversion rate, gross revenue generated ,revenue per session and orders across products.

 **Conversion Rate By Channel**